 See the Expatica guide on how to open a bank account in Belgium for information on requirements and processes.

 Pensions investments in Belgium

 Belgium has a three-pillar pension system, with a mandatory state pension supplemented with optional occupational and private pensions.
-Private pension plans in Belgium are offered through banks and life insurance companies.
-They typically offer higher interest rates and higher returns than savings accounts, with tax advantages of between 25-30% on investments, although there are normally annual fees attached.
+Private pension plans in Belgium are available through banks and life insurance companies.
+They typically offer higher interest rates and higher returns than savings accounts.
+They have tax advantages of between 25-30% on investments, although there are normally annual fees.
 Plans with regulated providers are protected by the government up to a value of €100,000 in the event of bankruptcy or non-payment on returns.

 - Pension savings fund (pensioenspaarfunds) – payments are invested in mutual investment funds consisting of shares, bonds and cash.
 These funds offer higher long-term returns but are higher risk and there is no protection or guarantee.